The Road to Hell: Cover art

 The Leisure Process was commissioned to produce the artwork for the album cover by Max Hole.
 Creative Director John Carver personally handled the project, and commissioned and art directed the illustrator, Adrian Chesterman.
 Chesterman, was also responsible for creating cover art for, amongst others, Motörhead's 1979 Bomber album.

 Track listing

-(The 1989 US Geffen CD issue also includes the 1988 re-recording of "Let's Dance" slotted between tracks 8 and 9 listed above).

 In 2019 the album, along with others in Rea's back catalogue, was remastered and reissued with a second CD of B-Sides, remixes and live tracks.